 This Valentine’s Day, you might be giving and receiving cards and flowers, going out to a special dinner, or you might be sitting home by yourself.
 Either way, don’t forget the one love who is most deserving of your tenderness and affirmation — your beloved self.
 You would be nothing without you!

-If you are struggling with issues of lack of self-love or low self-confidence, I invite you to check out Simple Self-Confidence: A Course for Personal Empowerment, a 4-week interactive course held March 3-30.
-You can learn more and get on the waiting list by clicking the banner below.
+If you are struggling with issues of lack of self-love or low self-confidence, I invite you to check out Simple Self-Confidence: 30 Days to Personal Empowerment.